MeiKDE/web_portfolio_project/README.md

 note: avoid importing modules from seed.ts to avoid errors

-### To run the prisma studio, run the following command:
+### To run the prisma studio, run the following command

 npx prisma studio

-### To override the remote branch, run the following command:
+### To override the remote branch, run the following command

 git push --force-with-lease